 When it comes to Halloween, you’ve got the usual, traditional options.
-You can get the kids dressed up and head out to the wealthy neighborhoods, trolling for full-size Snickers bars.
+You can get the kids dressed up and head out to the wealthy neighborhoods, trolling for full-sized Snickers bars.
 You can buy 20 pounds of candy and stay by the door, handing out fistfuls of sugar to Darth Vader and Elsa look-alikes.
 You can also elect to turn off the porchlight and retreat to the master bedroom to binge-watch the first season of “Mad Men” and pretend no one is home.

 Aside from the typical responses to the ghoulish fall festivities, there are other things to do on October 31.
 Indeed, there are some pretty enjoyable Halloween activities that don’t involve gaining 12 pounds and a wastebasket overflowing with fun-size candy wrappers.
 We’ve pulled together a list of some fresh alternatives that are both healthy and fun.
 We’re pretty sure your dentist would agree.

 1. Enter a Halloween 5K Run or Walk